emil-perhinschi/matrix-mab/README.md

 this library is in a very early stage and the API will change without warning until version 1.0 is released

-the code should hopefully conform to ES6 standards
+the code should hopefully conform to ES6 specs; if it does not then it's a bug

 ## EXAMPLES
 look under t/ for examples about how to use it